 - a.
-The subscribers termination of employment, for any reason other than gross misconduct; or - b.
-Loss of coverage under an employer's health plan due to a reduction in the subscriber's work hours. - 2.
-For Retired Subscribers and their Dependents.
-Cancellation or a substantial reduction of retiree benefits under the plan due to the plan's filing for Chapter 11 bankruptcy, provided that: - a.
-The plan expressly includes coverage for retirees; and - b.
-Such cancellation or reduction of benefits occurs within one year before or after the plan's filing for bankruptcy.
+The subscriber's termination of employment, for any reason other than gross misconduct; or - b.
+Loss of coverage under an employer's health plan due to a reduction in the subscriber's work hours. - For Retired Employees and their Dependents.
+Cancellation or a substantial reduction of benefits under the plan for retired employees and their dependents due to the filing for Chapter 11 bankruptcy by the participating employer from whose employment the subscriber retired, provided that: - a.
+The plan expressly includes coverage for retirees; and b.
+Such cancellation or reduction of benefits occurs within one year before or after the participating employer's filing for bankruptcy.